 How long is the food manager certification good for?

-Alabama doesn't specify this in their state regulations, but ANSI Certified Food Protection Manager certification is generally valid for a maximum of five years.
+Alabama doesn't specify this in their state regulations, but ANAB Certified Food Protection Manager certification is generally valid for a maximum of five years.
 After that, you need to be recertified.